-Updated 5-17-22.
-With COVID restrictions easing for some regions and summer vacations just around the corner, Notaries may receive more requests to notarize permission forms for children traveling abroad.
-Here's what you need to know about these forms.
+With COVID restrictions easing in many areas and summer vacations on the way, Notaries may receive requests to notarize permission forms for children traveling abroad.
+Here’s what you need to know about these forms.

 When asked to notarize permission forms for summer travel with children, remember these tips: